Breast Cancer – Past and Present

 Considering complementary and alternative methods

 Complementary methods refer to treatments that are in use along with your regular medical care.
-Some of these methods might be helpful in relieving symptoms or helping you feel better, but many don’t work.
+Some of these methods might help relieve symptoms or help you feel better, but many don't work.

 Be sure to talk to your cancer care team about any method you are thinking about using.
 They can help you learn about the method, which can help you make a decision.